jbcodeforce/aws-studies/docs/infra/networking.md

 ## Extended picture

-The following aninmation is presenting external integration to on-premises servers to AWS services and VPCs via site to sire VPN, Private Gateway, Customer Gateway.
+The following animation is presenting external integration to on-premises servers to AWS services and VPCs via site to site VPN, Private Gateway, Customer Gateway.

 ![](./images/vpc-anim.gif)

 **Figure 6: Full VPC diagram**

-We need to have [VPC endpoint service](https://wa.aws.amazon.com/wellarchitected/2020-07-02T19-33-23/wat.concept.vpc-endpoint.en.html) to access a [lot of AWS services](https://docs.aws.amazon.com/vpc/latest/privatelink/aws-services-privatelink-support.html), like S3, privately as those services will be in our VPC.
-We need to ensure there is one interface endpoint for each availability zone.
-We need to pick a subnet in each AZ and add an interface endpoint to that subnet.
+* We need to have [VPC endpoint service](https://wa.aws.amazon.com/wellarchitected/2020-07-02T19-33-23/wat.concept.vpc-endpoint.en.html) to access a [lot of AWS services](https://docs.aws.amazon.com/vpc/latest/privatelink/aws-services-privatelink-support.html), like S3, privately as those services will be in our VPC.
+* We need to ensure there is one interface endpoint for each availability zone.
+* We need to pick a subnet in each AZ and add an interface endpoint to that subnet.

-TCP traffic is isolated.
+* TCP traffic is isolated.
 It is part of a larger offering called [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html) to establish private connectivity between VPCs and services hosted on AWS or on-premises, without exposing data to the internet (No internet gateway, no NAT, no public IP @).

-CIDR Blocks should not overlap between VPCs for setting up a peering connection.
+* CIDR Blocks should not overlap between VPCs for setting up a peering connection.
 Peering connection is allowed within a region, across regions, across different accounts

-We can optionally connect our VPC to our own corporate data center using an IPsec AWS managed VPN connection, making the AWS Cloud an extension of our data center.
+* We can optionally connect our VPC to our own corporate data center using an IPsec AWS managed VPN connection, making the AWS Cloud an extension of our data center.
 A VPN connection consists of a virtual private gateway (VGW) attached to our VPC and a customer gateway located in our data center.

-A Virtual Private Gateway is the VPN concentrator on the Amazon side of the VPN connection.
+* A Virtual Private Gateway is the VPN concentrator on the Amazon side of the VPN connection.
-A customer gateway is a physical device or software appliance on our side of the VPN connection.
+* A customer gateway is a physical device or software appliance on our side of the VPN connection.
 We need to create a Site-to-site VPN connection between the CP GTW and Customer GTW.

-As seen in Figure 6 "Full VPC diagram", the `VPC peering` helps to connect between VPCs in different region, or within the same region.
+* As seen in Figure 6 "Full VPC diagram", the `VPC peering` helps to connect between VPCs in different region, or within the same region.
 And [Transit GTW](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html) is used to interconnect our virtual private clouds (VPCs) and on-premises networks.
 In fact Transit Gateway is a more modern and easier approach to link VPCs.
 Using Transit Gateway route tables, We can control the traffic flow between VPCs.
 The peering connection would work; however, it requires a lot of point-to-point connections.
+* If we have multiple AWS Site-to-Site VPN connections, we can provide secure communication between sites using the [AWS VPN CloudHub](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPN_CloudHub.html).
+This enables our remote sites to communicate with each other, and not just with the VPC.

-AWS VPN CloudHub allows you to securely communicate with multiple sites using AWS VPN.
-It operates on a simple hub-and-spoke model that you can use with or without a VPC.
+* AWS VPN CloudHub operates on a simple hub-and-spoke model that we can use with or without a VPC.

 ## [Direct Connect](https://aws.amazon.com/directconnect/)

 It provides a dedicated connection from a remote network to the VPC bypassing public internet.
 Need to setup a Virtual Private GTW.
 It is a private connection so it supports better bandwidth throughput at lower cost.
+It is not encrypted by default.

 ![](./diagrams/direct-conn.drawio.png)